How Long Do Veneers Last? Are Veneers Permanent?

 Composite veneers

-- Easier to repair if chipped, but may stain and wear sooner
+- Easier to repair but may stain sooner

 4. Lifespan Benchmarks

-- Porcelain veneers: commonly 10–15 years; in well-maintained cases, longer is possible
+- Porcelain veneers: commonly 10-15 years; longer is possible with good care

-- Composite veneers: commonly 5–7 years; repairs and polishing may extend usability
+- Composite veneers: commonly 5-7 years; periodic repairs can extend usability

 Veneers are not permanent.
-They are long-term restorations that may require replacement due to wear, edge changes, gum recession, staining at margins, chipping, or changes in bite forces over time.
+They are long-term restorations that may require replacement due to wear, margin changes, gum recession, chipping, or bite-force changes over time.

 6. Risk Minimisation